AAGC Board of Directors

 Deanna Galer '17

 Galer is a nonprofit professional who uses her Goucher B.A. in Sociology & Social Justice to inform all aspects of her work.
 She remembers so clearly the moment she received the notice of her acceptance and then – the important bit – her financial aid package to attend Goucher.
 It was the day after the Baltimore Ravens won the Super Bowl in 2013.
 Galer served on Goucher’s Board of Trustees from 2017–2020 as the Recent Graduate Trustee.
-She is currently the Director of Development at Maternity Care Coalition, a regional maternal and child health organization based in Philadelphia.
-She lives in West Philadelphia with her partner, Hayim Wolf ’14, and their service-dog-in-training Frances.
+She is currently the Major Gifts Officer at Community Legal Services, a nonprofit providing civil legal aid to low-income Philadelphians.
+She lives in West Philadelphia with her partner, Hayim Wolf ’14, and way too many craft supplies.

 Leda Fuller Favor ’79